Brain-up/brn/README.md

 Note that if you are using IntelliJ, you may want to use version 2019.2 and later to avoid issues with new kotlin plugin.

-### CREATING BRANCHES
-Use format 'EPMLABSBRN-# issue description' or 'Merge description'.
-Issue number must be in range [0-1999]

 ## BACK END DEVELOPMENT

 ### START BACKEND from IDEA
-just run Application.kt after launching database in docker.
+1 case: just run Application.kt from Idea after launching database in docker.

-### Code style
-- Please refer for details to kb resources: https://github.com/Brain-up/brn/wiki/Code-Style or https://kb.epam.com/display/EPMCOSRINT/Code+style
-- Always use Ctrl+Alt+L in IDEA to update code formatting before committing!
-- Use `gradlew ktlint` command to check code style.
-If this task fails, the related report with error details can be found in the 'build\reports\ktlint' folder.
-- It is also possible to use `gradlew ktlintFormat` command to fix code style errors automatically.
-- Please note that if `gradlew ktlint` task fails, project build will fail also.

-## DEPLOY USING DOCKER COMPOSE
+## DEPLOY Application (back-end part and front-end parts, but it is rather slow) USING DOCKER COMPOSE
 1. Open file docker-compose.yml and change SPRING_PROFILE to "dev".
 2. From console, from project's folder, execute:
 ```bash